Johnston Basketball Club

 c) Mental – Hustle, attitude, aggressiveness, etc.

 A: Gym time is a precious commodity in any community, and Johnston is no different.
-We will do our best to maximize the use of the gyms for our teams.
+We do our best to maximize the use of JCSD gyms.
+In addition, we utilize gym space at nearby courts in Urbandale.

 13. What training is available during the off -season?